Classification of convergence rates of solutions of perturbed ordinary differential equations with regularly varying nonlinearity: Examples

 \section{Examples}

 We next demonstrate the scope of the theorems by studying a number of examples.
+We have expressly chosen the examples so that solutions are known in closed form.
+This enables us to demonstrate independently of our theorems the breadth of the results in the paper.

 We start with an example that demonstrates that when $g(t)$ does not have the same sign as the initial condition $\xi$, and the solution $x$ of \eqref{eq.odepert} nonetheless retains the sign of the initial condition, the perturbation $g$ can be small in the sense that \eqref{eq.gfF0} holds, but the solution $x$ of \eqref{eq.odepert} does not obey \eqref{eq.Fxtto1}.
 This shows the importance of retaining the assumption that $g$ be positive in Theorem~\ref{theorem.gsmall}. \begin{example} Suppose that $\beta>1$, $\theta>\beta/(\beta-1)$.
 Let $\xi\in (0,(\theta-1)^{1/(\beta-1)})$.
 Suppose that

 Notice that $g(t)<0$ for all $t\geq 0$.
 Let $f(x)=\sgn(x)|x|^\beta$ for $x\in\mathbb{R}$.
 Then the unique continuous solution of \eqref{eq.odepert} is $x(t)=\xi(1+t)^{-(\theta-1)}$ for $t\geq 0$.
 In the terminology of this paper, we have